 JILL SIMPSON-VINCE – TRUSTEE

 Jill leads on governance and oversight for the Trust.
-Jill is currently a Borough Councillor with responsibilities including Chair of the Planning Committee and a member of Licensing and Safety Committee and Overview and Scrutiny Committee.
+Jill is currently a County Councillor and Borough Councillor with responsibilities including the Planning Committee and a member of Licensing and Safety Committee and Overview and Scrutiny Committee.

 A local and independent member of the Trust Board, Jill was involved in the inception of the Trust as one of a group of parents campaigning for its first free school.
 Her role is to provide rigorous scrutiny of the Trust Board and local governing bodies.